sipemu/eventstudy/README.md

   scale_fill_brewer(palette = "Set2")
 ```

-This example demonstrates the basic usage of the `EventStudy` package.
+This example demonstrates the primary usage of the `EventStudy` package.
 However, the package is designed to be flexible and can be customized to suit different use cases.
-Refer to the package documentation for more detailed information on how to use the various features of the `EventStudy` package.
+Refer to the package documentation for more detailed information on using the various features of the `EventStudy` package.

 ## Roadmap

-1. Create vignettes for performing an Event Study with this package.
-2. Export results to Excel.
+1. Export results to Excel.
-3. Validation of statistics and models.
+2. Validation of statistics and models.
-4. CRAN readiness
+3. CRAN readiness
-5. Diagnostics and resilient code.
+4. Diagnostics and resilient code.
-6. Tests, tests, tests, ...
+5. Tests, tests, tests, ...
-7. Create vignettes for
+6. Create vignettes for
   - add custom models
   - add custom test statistics
   - extract results according to different research needs.
-8. More test statistics.
+7. More test statistics.
-9. Long term Event Study.
+8. Long-term Event Study.
-10. Volatility and volume Event Study with test statistics.
+9. Volatility and volume Event Study with test statistics.
-11. Intraday Event Study
+10. Intraday Event Study